DEFRA/defra-map/docs/api.md

 ### `ready`

 Dispatched when the map component has loaded and the underlying map framework is ready.
-Example use - Add the initial data layers to the map.
+Example use - Add initial data layers to the map.

 ### `change`